JavaScript SDK

 By viewing the spark module, you can see the functions available.

 When using either the spark-product-card or spark-pdp widget to select a variant, the product image is not updated by default to match the selected variant.
-Fortunately, this behavior can be easily customized using some theme code.
+Fortunately, this behavior can be easily customised using some theme code.
 Here's an example of how to accomplish this with the spark-product-card widget - the process is virtually the same for spark-pdp.

 Broadly, the following code changes are necessary: